 Fun fact: they fluff your bed down comforter like nothing I’ve ever seen before!
 You’ll just see a huge mountain of fluff on your bed when you walk into your room.

 An extra perk- they have breakfast options that cater to all sorts of dietary needs, as well as gluten free homemade cakes and cookies that they have out for an anytime snack.

-6. Get a taste of Tajikistan at the Boulder Dushanbe Teahouse
+6. The Boulder Dushanbe Teahouse

 The food at the Boulder Dushanbe Teahouse is so good that Harrison and I visited twice on our Colorado trip.